 Trading is like anything else in life.
-We bring our personal struggles with us.
-When push comes to shove, and trading gets hard, we tend to resort to the blame game or compartmentalizing.
+We bring our struggles with us.
+When push comes to shove and trading gets hard, we tend to resort to the blame game or compartmentalizing.

 The compartmentalization game is what sets us up for the fall as traders.
-So why do we think our problems won’t follow us into the world of trading?
+So why do we think our problems won’t follow us into the trading world?
 First, you can’t avoid yourself!
 You don’t magically disappear when making trading decisions.

 Trading is one of the world’s hardest and most pressure-filled professions and requires the best emotional health possible from each of us.
 Making split-second trading decisions with money on the line is not for the faint of heart.
-Just that alone is hard, never-mind bringing our life baggage in with us.
+Just that alone is hard, never mind bringing our life baggage in.

 I’m sorry if this trading psychology rant seems harsh.
 I’m just trying to be real with you.
 Sadly, you often won’t see this truth in the industry.
 But, again, many broken people hide behind their masks.
 And yes…most of them are men.
 Even the successful traders.
 They’ve got their baggage too.

-Bitcoin pumpers, pot stock pumpers, $AMC and $GME pumpers, and the numerous SEC fines imposed on other trading companies over the years, have created quite the buzz in the industry.
-Crazy how some of these people can have some emotional skills to get rich yet lack certain emotional skills to be good people.
+Bitcoin pumpers, pot stock pumpers, $AMC and $GME pumpers, and the numerous SEC fines imposed on other trading companies over the years have created quite the buzz in the industry.
+It’s wild how some of these people can have some emotional skills to get rich yet lack certain emotional skills to be good people.

 Sorry, I just went on a quick rant focusing on other people, but now I’m back to focusing on you, haha.